There are many things that can trigger a panic attack, but maybe not in the way that you think.

-I shall talk about avoidance in a second but first I shall list common triggers.
+I shall talk about avoidance in a second, but first, I shall list common triggers.

 Typical triggers people see as being responsible for their panic attacks.